The library infrastructure » Frameworks module

 If in and out share their data segments (e.g. they are the same image), then the filtering operation can be applied completely in place, without any temporary images.
 For this to be possible, outImageType, bufferType and the input image data type must all be the same.

 dip::Framework::Separable will process the image using multiple threads, so lineFilter will be called from multiple threads simultaneously.
-If it is not thread safe, specify dip::Framework::SeparableOption::NoMultiThreading as an option. the SetNumberOfThreads method to lineFilter will be called once before the processing starts, when dip::Framework::Separable has determined how many threads will be used in the processing, even if dip::Framework::SeparableOption::NoMultiThreading was specified.
+If it is not thread safe, specify dip::Framework::SeparableOption::NoMultiThreading as an option.
+The SetNumberOfThreads method to lineFilter will be called once before the processing starts, when dip::Framework::Separable has determined how many threads will be used in the processing, even if dip::Framework::SeparableOption::NoMultiThreading was specified.

 void dip::Framework::OneDimensionalLineFilter(dip::Image const& in, dip::Image& out, dip::DataType inBufferType, dip::DataType outBufferType, dip::DataType outImageType, dip::uint processingDimension, dip::uint border, dip::BoundaryCondition boundaryCondition, dip::Framework::SeparableLineFilter& lineFilter, dip::Framework::SeparableOptions opts = {})